WHO SHOULD BE YOUR EXECUTOR?

 You will want to ask your choice first so he/she is aware of the proposed appointment under your Will.
 If he/she isn’t sure of the responsibilities, encourage your executor to call on an expert like an attorney to guide them through the process.
 If your choice declines, you can name an attorney, third party bank or trust company experienced in estate settlement.
 These options can be a more neutral party when it comes to other beneficiaries and family relationships.

-After you have decided upon an executor, if appropriate, review your financial details with him/her or at least let him/her know where you keep all your important documents and financial information.
+After you have decided upon an executor, if appropriate, review your financial details or at least let him/her know where you keep all your important documents and financial information.
 This will make it easier after you’re gone and help to ensure that your wishes are carried out.

 Attention to this choice now will save your loved ones additional grief in the future.